-Several Romantics "Greatest Hits" CDs were released late in the 1990's...taking advantage of a first wave of 1980's nostalgia, and corresponding new interest in the band!
+Several Romantics' "Greatest Hits" CDs were released late in the 1990s...taking advantage of the first wave of 1980s nostalgia, and corresponding new interest in the band.

 In 2003, twenty years after the release of their most commercially successful album, "In Heat," the Romantics released "61/49."
-The new album was a more roots of rock and blues-oriented record than the band's previous albums.
-While "61/49" was not a great commercial success, it won the Romantics a critical respect that they had not enjoyed during their pop, commercial heyday in the early 1980's.
+The new album was a more "roots" of rock, and blues-oriented record, than the band's previous albums.
+While "61/49" was not a great commercial success, it won the Romantics the critical respect that they had not enjoyed during their pop, commercial heyday in the early 1980s.

 In 2011, Rich Cole returned to the band lineup.

 And while drummers have continued to come and go over the years, the Romantics remain active...